The 6 Best Classic Rifles for Tracking Deer

 There’s no more exciting way to hunt whitetail deer than by following a track to the buck that made it.
 Here are the best rifles for the job

-For a good part of the season, deer hunting can be as much an obsession as it is enjoyment.
+It’s a nice coincidence that some of the best rifles for tracking deer also happen to be classics—the sort of guns that are just fun to carry.
+It’s fitting, too, because for a good part of the season, deer hunting can be as much an obsession as it is enjoyment.
 Why else would anyone spend so many hours sitting in a tree?
-But when the rut is over in the North Country; when the first snows fall and bucks quit running all over and become content to feed and rest, deer hunting can be pure fun, if you want it be.
+But when the rut is over in the North Country; when the snow falls and bucks quit running all over and become content to feed and rest, deer hunting can be pure fun, if you want it be.

-Tracking deer has an aesthetic all its own.
+Plus, tracking has a certain aesthetic.
 There’s the wilderness itself—the desolation of the ridges and the quiet under the cathedral pines.
 And there are the trappings of the old-timey big-woods hunters—wool and leather and, cliché as it may be, blued steel and walnut.
 You’re not going to spoil that by carrying a plastic-stocked bolt, are you?

-Besides, you don’t need a precision rifle for tracking deer.
+What’s more, you don’t need a precision rifle for tracking deer.
 Anything that can group inside 3 inches at 100 yards is fine.
 And if you don’t need a modern gun, why not carry a classic?
 As much as anything, tracking deer is an excuse to pull the coolest rifles from your safe and take one for a walk.
+With that in mind, below are my picks for the best classic rifles for tracking deer.

 What Makes a Good Deer Tracking Rifle?